-\underline{The base case $n=0$}.
-First, it follows from \cite[\href{https://stacks.math.columbia.edu/tag/0654}{Lemma 0654}]{stacks-project} that $F$ is quasi-isomorphic to a one-term complex consisting of a single flat module; second, by Lazard's theorem, this flat module is filtered colimit of finitely generated free modules, and rewriting this colimit as a cokernel in the usual way gives a two-term resolution by free modules.

-\underline{The induction step}.
-Again, by \cite[\href{https://stacks.math.columbia.edu/tag/0654}{Lemma 0654}]{stacks-project}, we can assume that $F$ is given by a length $n$ complex consisting of flat modules: The latter can be rewritten as a cofiber of a map between complexes of strictly smaller Tor-dimension:

-which lies in the image by the induction hypothesis combined with the fact that the subcategory is closed under finite colimits. \end{proof} \begin{corollary} The embedding (\ref{local-gen-solid-synth-emb}) induces a symmetric monoidal equivalence \end{corollary} \begin{proof} Since the image of (\ref{local-gen-solid-synth-emb}) contains the compact generators, the claim will follow as soon as we show that the category $\mod_A^{\text{free, fin-len}}$ is idempotent complete, which follows immediately from Proposition \ref{prop-gen-Laz-thm} because the category $\mod^\text{Tor-fin}_{A}$ is idempotent complete. \end{proof}
+\sssec{Synthetic description of $\mod_{A_\bs}$} Let $\mod_A^{\projfinlen}$ denote the full subcategory of $\mod_A$ spanned by finite complexes of projective $A$-modules of not necessarily finite rank.
+There is a lax symmetric monoidal functor \begin{lemma} The functor (\ref{gen-solid-synthetic-functor}) is fully faithful and symmetric monoidal.
+The image of the composite generates the category $\mod_{A_\bs}$. \end{lemma} \begin{proof} Since the source category is generated under finite limits and retracts by objects of the form $\prod_I A$, both fully faithfulness and symmetric monoidality follow from the basic properties (\ref{gen-sol-basic-properties}).
+The last claim follows from the fact that the category $\mod_{A_\bs}$ is compactly genetated by products of copies of $A$. \end{proof}

 \sssec{Recollection on analytic rings} Here we, following Lecture 12 of \cite{analytic}, briefly recall the notion of an analytic ring.
-Since working relative to the category $\mod_{\Z_\bs}$ of solid abelian groups, which was defined and studied in Lectures 5 and 6 of \cite{condensed} (but we recall some of its properties in the beginning of \ref{sec-gen-solid}), is sufficient for the purposes of this paper, we will give the definition relative to $\mod_{\Z_\bs}$. \begin{definition}(\cite{analytic}, Proposition 12.20) Let $R \in \mathrm{Ring}^{\le 0}(\mod_{\Z_\bs})$ be a connective ring object in the category of solid abelian groups.
+Since working relative to the category $\mod_{\Z_\bs}$ of solid abelian groups (see Lectures 5 and 6 of \cite{condensed}) is sufficient for the purposes of this paper, we will give the definition relative to $\mod_{\Z_\bs}$. \begin{definition}(\cite{analytic}, Proposition 12.20) Let $R \in \mathrm{CAlg}^{\le 0}(\mod_{\Z_\bs})$ be an animated commutative ring in the category of solid abelian groups.
 An analytic ring structure on $R$ is a full subcategory

 such that it's closed under limits and colimits, stable under the functor $\uhom_{\mod^{\le 0}_{\Z_\bs}}(\prod_I \Z, -)$ for any compact generator $\prod_I \Z$, and the inclusion admits a left adjoint $j^*$ satisfying